-If your transaction has not confirmed yet, please allow some time for it to confirm.
-Typically a transaction takes between five minutes and three hours to get confirmed.
+If your transaction has not been confirmed yet, please allow some time for it to be confirmed.
+Typically, a transaction takes between five minutes and three hours to get confirmed.
 This is normal, and confirmation time depends mostly on current network traffic.

-You can check the status on any blockchain explorer by looking up the transaction ID, sending address, or receiving address.
-BitPay has a Bitcoin explorer (https://bitpay.com/insight/#/BTC/mainnet/home).
+You can check the status of your transaction on any blockchain explorer by looking up the transaction ID, sending address, or receiving address.
+BitPay has a cryptocurrency explorer (https://bitpay.com/insight/#/BTC/mainnet/home).
 To change the coin from bitcoin, click the drop-down in the upper right corner where it says BTC.

 My transaction is not confirmed yet

 If the transaction receives a confirmation, your wallet should update automatically.